-- Upon request, Montreat College will make arrangements for a hearing and notify the student as to the time and place of the hearing.
+- Upon request, the College will schedule a hearing and notify the student as to the time and place of the hearing.

 - The hearing will be conducted by an individual who does not have a direct interest in the outcome of the hearing.
 The student will have an opportunity to present evidence relevant to the issues raised in the request to amend the record.
 The student may be assisted by an attorney of his/her own choice.

-- Montreat College will respond with a written decision within a reasonable period of time after the hearing.
+- The College will respond with a written decision within a reasonable period of time after the hearing.
 The decision will include a summary of the evidence and the reasons for the decision.

-- If Montreat College decides that the information contested is not inaccurate, misleading, or in violation of the student’s right to privacy or other rights, it will notify the student, in writing, that they have a right to place a statement in the record commenting on the contested information in the record or stating why he/she disagrees with the outcome of the hearing.
+- If the College decides that the information contested is not inaccurate, misleading, or in violation of the student’s right to privacy or other rights, it will notify the student, in writing, that they have a right to place a statement in the record about the contested information in the record or stating why he/she disagrees with the hearing outcome.

-- That statement will be maintained as part of the student’s educational record as long as the contested portion is maintained.
-If Montreat College discloses the contested portion of the record, it must also disclose the student’s statement.
+- The statement will be maintained as part of the student’s educational record as long as the contested portion is maintained.
+If the College discloses the contested portion of the record, it must also disclose the student’s statement.